gottstech/gotts/docs/intro.md

 The 2nd important invisible cost is about the real-world adoption.
 No matter how important the privacy is, the privacy coins are grouped as a special type, thought by common people for special use cases, for example the darknet, even actually they're not.

-We design this explicit amount transaction for Gotts, but it completely does not mean privacy protection is not important or Gotts does not care about privacy protection.
+We design this public value transaction for Gotts, but it completely does not mean privacy protection is not important or Gotts does not care about privacy protection.
 Actually Gotts still provide very good privacy protection for the transaction address.

 To emphasize it, Gotts want to attack the goal from another side: stability and usability.
-So, the 1st modification of Gotts on MimbleWimble is: **No privacy of amounts**, but still keep the privacy of addresses.
+So, the 1st modification of Gotts on Mimblewimble is: **No privacy of amounts**, but still keep the privacy of addresses.

 Removing the heaviest bulletproof will get roughly 6 times transaction capacity/throughput:
 ```
 1,590 / (1,590 - 675*2) = 1,590/240 ~= 6.6
 ```
-Another well paid off item is the easiness to support the stablecoins, which will just be some explicit amounts on-chain assets then.
+Another well paid off item is the easiness to support the stablecoins, which will just be some public values on-chain assets then.

 Moreover, it's convenient to get complete economic statistics regarding to the usage of these stablecoins assets, also for Gotts asset.

-You can't get the total/daily transaction volume data on a privacy MimbleWimble/Grin, because of its perfect obscure amount.
+You can't get the total/daily transaction volume data on a privacy Mimblewimble/Grin, because of its perfect obscure amount.

-***Note***: although we modify the MimbleWimble for the explicit amount, we will still have all other wonderful points of MimbleWimble: non-interactive coin-join, cut-through, etc.
+***Note***: although we modify the Mimblewimble for the explicit amount, we will still have all other wonderful points of MimbleWimble: non-interactive coin-join, cut-through, etc.

-### MimbleWimble Modification for Explicit Amount
+### Mimblewimble Modification for Public Value

-In MimbleWimble paper, Tom described:
+In Mimblewimble paper, Tom described:

 > the amounts are coded by the following equation:
 >